approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 approov web -recaptcha -add aaaaa12345 -secret bbbbb12345 -embedResult
 ```

-We add the `-embedResult` flag only when we want to [have access](https://approov.io/docs/latest/approov-usage-documentation/#approov-embed-token-claim-for-recaptcha) to the full response from the Google reCAPTCHA V3 request lookup made by the Approov web attester to the reCAPTCHA V3 API.
+We add the `-embedResult` flag only when we want to [have access](https://approov.io/docs/latest/approov-usage-documentation/#approov-embed-token-claim-for-recaptcha) to the full response from the Google reCAPTCHA V3 request lookup made by the Approov web protection server to the reCAPTCHA V3 API.
 In this quickstart we are adding it for debug proposes only.

 ### Replace the Code Placeholders